cerebral-technology/alexmill.github.io/_posts/2014-09-23-python-3-feedfinder-rss-detection-from-url.md

 source: default
 ---

 I recently built an RSS feed reader that plugs into [Yo](http://justyo.co) called [YOFEED](http://www.yofeed.rocks).
 After monitoring my usage logs, I noticed several people tried to submit links of plain websites, rather than specifying a valid RSS feed for me to parse.
-Rather than losing my potential customers, I decided to write a script to detect RSS feeds given a plain web URL.
+Instead of losing my potential customers, I decided to write a script to detect RSS feeds given a plain web URL.

 ### The Problem: feedfinder.py was not written for Python 3